Inside the Celebrity Murder Behind the Gun Law SCOTUS Just Gutted

 On Thursday morning, the court issued the opinion Adams dreaded.

-“New York’s proper-cause requirement violates the Fourteenth Amendment by preventing law-abiding citizens with ordinary self-defense needs from exercising their Second Amendment right to keep and bear arms in public for self-defense,” the court found.
+“New York’s proper-cause requirement violates the Fourteenth Amendment by preventing law-abiding citizens with ordinary self-defense needs from exercising their Second Amendment right to keep and bear arms in public for self-defense,” the 6-3 opinion found.

 The pandemic has closed the Gramercy Park Hotel, which now stands on the former site of the building where White resided before he was shot and where Phillips was carried after he suffered the same fate.
 But whatever a new COVID variant might bring, the new Supreme Court verdict made gun violence the plague to worry about.
 The mayor—who shrugs off worries about the virus—was right to lose sleep over bullets.